Virtua Racing: Arcade

 The arcade game was a major worldwide commercial success upon release, surpassing Sega's expectations and with high demand exceeding production output.
 The Deluxe and Twin cabinets were both selling very well, with the expensive Deluxe version selling about a fifth as many units as the less expensive Twin version during 1992.
-In Japan, Game Machine listed it on their October 15, 1992, issue as the most successful upright/cockpit arcade cabinet of the month.
+In Japan, Game Machine listed it as the most successful upright/cockpit arcade cabinet of October 1992.
 In the United States, it debuted at the top of the RePlay arcade earnings chart for deluxe cabinets in October 1992.
-It remained at the top for the rest of 1992, and much of the following year from February 1993 to July 1993, until it was dethroned by Sega AM1's Stadium Cross (with Virtua Racing at number two) in August 1993.
-Virtua Racing remained at number-two in October 1993, below Suzuka 8 Hours.
+It remained at the top for the rest of the year and much of the following year, from February 1993 to July 1993, until it was dethroned by Sega AM1's Stadium Cross (with Virtua Racing at number two) in August 1993.
+Virtua Racing remained at number two in October 1993, below Suzuka 8 Hours.
 Virtua Racing was America's third top-grossing arcade game during Summer 1993.
 The game was also a major commercial success in Europe.

 Virtua Racing was one of the top ten highest-grossing arcade games of 1992 in Japan and the United States.
 The following year, it was the highest-grossing dedicated arcade game of 1993 in Japan, and one of America's top five highest-grossing arcade games of 1993.

-The arcade game was well-received by critics upon release.
+The arcade game was well received by critics upon release.
 Electronic Gaming Monthly called it a "racing masterpiece" and said its "lifelike racing sensations are extremely impressive and exciting".
 They called it "one of the most realistic racing games ever" and concluded that it leaves "all other racing games eating its technological dust".
 Computer and Video Games reviewed Virtua Formula in early 1994, stating that it is "one of the most exciting" arcade driving games and praising the "hydraulic control" of the cabinet.
 They concluded that, while its graphics are not as "drop-dead stunning" as the more recent Ridge Racer, Virtua Racing still has a greater "heart-pumping sense of speed".
 Brazilian magazine Ação Games gave the game 4/4 on all four categories, and called it the most complex racing game on Earth.